AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {Metaverse platforms are rapidly evolving to provide immersive spaces.
 However, the generation of dynamic and interactive 3D objects remains a challenge due to the need for advanced 3D modeling and programming skills.
 We present MagicCraft, a system that generates functional 3D objects from natural language prompts.
 MagicCraft uses generative AI models to manage the entire content creation pipeline: converting user text descriptions into images, transforming images into 3D models, predicting object behavior, and assigning necessary attributes and scripts.
-It also provides an interactive interface for users to refine generated objects by adjusting features like orientation, scale, seating positions, and grip points. © 2025 IEEE.},
+It also provides an interactive interface for users to refine generated objects by adjusting features like orientation, scale, seating positions, and grip points. © 2025 Elsevier B.V., All rights reserved.},

 keywords = {3D modeling, 3D models, 3D object, 3D Object Generation, 3d-modeling, AI-Assisted Design, Generative AI, Immersive, Metaverse, Metaverses, Model skill, Object oriented programming, Programming skills},